 ‘The potential health benefits of regenerative medicine have spurred major progress in stem-cell biology over the past several decades.
 But we continue to see bad actors exploit the scientific promise of this field to mislead vulnerable patients into believing they’re being given safe, effective treatments; when instead these stem cell producers are leveraging the field’s hype to push unapproved, unproven, illegal, and potentially unsafe products.
 This is putting patients’ health at risk.”

 Until the industry and regulators can insure that all medical products are safe and used properly, we will continue to protect patients and step in when drug companies push dangerous products or make unsupported claims.
 If you are suffering from an adverse reaction from stem cell products, contact us right away.

 There has already been one class action filed against a stem cell distributor, StemGenex.
 That case deals with false advertising claims.

 If your only damages are a product that didn’t work, consider yourself lucky.
 The StemGenex class may help you recover the $14,900 reportedly charged for treatment.
 If you were injured, however, a class action won’t help.
-Class cases are great whenever has like damages.
+Class cases are great whenever has the same damages.
 Injury cases, however, are not one size fits all.

 Call for Stem Cell Company Whistleblowers